Robert Muldoon: Think Big

 The Iranian Revolution had led to the second oil shock of 1979.
 Economic growth in New Zealand had only just begun to recover from the 1976–78 recession when the oil shock hit.
 Economic pressures continued to build: Muldoon tried to control spiraling increases in wages and inflation through a trade-off with the trade-union leadership: a reduction in the tax rate in exchange for an agreement not to press for further rounds of wage increases, similar to The Accord reached in Australia in 1983.
 The Federation of Labour's President Jim Knox, who Muldoon did not get along with, refused to co-operate.
 In response, Muldoon introduced his Think Big strategy, in which the government borrowed heavily to invest in large-scale industrial projects, predominantly energy-related.
 The projects' goals were to make New Zealand more than 60% self-sufficient in energy, and to produce 425,000 jobs.
-The Clyde dam, which generated electricity to be used to manufacture aluminum for export, was typical of Muldoon's efforts to shelter New Zealand from the troubles of the rest of the world.
-This dam was described to symbolise "fortress New Zealand."
+The Clyde dam, which generated electricity to be used to manufacture aluminium for export, was typical of Muldoon's efforts to shelter New Zealand from the troubles of the rest of the world.
+This dam was described to symbolise "fortress New Zealand".

 The Think Big projects were a major part of Muldoon's legacy.
 However, when presenting the idea to the public, Muldoon vastly exaggerated their benefits.
 Many projects had severe budget overruns of as much as ten times their expected costs.
 This soon worsened the balance of payments deficit and inflation, as all of the equipment and technology used was imported.
 As a result of increased oil prices, a decline in New Zealand's terms of trade, and less than expected returns from the Think Big projects, Muldoon was forced to borrow more money.
-The already high levels of debt were not erased by Muldoon, which was a promise he made in the lead up to the 1975 election [did he promise to erase the debt, or to not erase the debt?].
+Despite Muldoon's promise before the 1975 election to erase debt, the already high levels of debt remained.
 The advisability of the Think Big projects remains controversial.

 Concerned about the use of foreign exchange during the 1970s' oil crises, Muldoon supported a scheme to retrofit cars to use natural gas or a dual-fuel gas–petrol system.
 The 1979 budget introduced incentives for the conversions, and New Zealand emerged as the first country to make dual-fuel cars commonplace.
 However, the projected continued rise in oil prices did not transpire.